d3b-center/pbta-splicing/analyses/oncoprint/README.md

-# Co-occurrence
+# Oncoprint

-Module authors: Ammar Naqvi (@naqvia)
+Module authors: Ammar Naqvi (@naqvia), Jo Lynne Rokita (@jharenza)

-The purpose of this module is to identify co-occurring mutations in differentially spliced genes in HGG tumors.
+The purpose of this module is to assess CLK1 exon 4 PSI levels in the context of

 ## Usage
 ### How to Run: